11 common fruit and vegetable diseases

 3. Carrot fly

-The Carrot fly, as it's name suggests, mainly affects carrots crops.
+The Carrot fly, as its name suggests, mainly affects carrots crops.
 It is a small black-bodied fly whose larvae feed on the roots of carrots and related plants, such as celeriac, parsnip, parsley and celery.
-They their eggs at the base of the plant and bury into the roots causing disfiguring black 'mines' which in turn then leads to the roots rotting.
+Their eggs at the base of the plant and bury into the roots causing disfiguring black 'mines' which in turn then leads to the roots rotting.

 Whilst there are no pesticides available for home garden use against carrot fly, you could try the following:

-- Carrots sown after mid-May are likely to avoid the first group of this pest; similarly carrots harvested before late August are more likely to avoid the second group.
+- Carrots were sown after mid-May are likely to avoid the first group of this pest; similarly, carrots harvested before late August are more likely to avoid the second group.